blekhmanlab/rxivist/paper/figure_building.md

 WHERE topname IN (
 	SELECT journal FROM (
-		SELECT max(journal) AS journal, COUNT(article) AS tally FROM (SELECT REGEXP_REPLACE(publication, '^The Journal', 'Journal') AS journal, article FROM prod.article_publications) AS stripped
+		SELECT max(journal) AS journal, COUNT(article) AS tally FROM (SELECT REGEXP_REPLACE(publication, '^The Journal', 'Journal') AS journal, article FROM paper.article_publications) AS stripped
 		GROUP BY lower(journal)
 		ORDER BY tally DESC, max(journal)
 		LIMIT 30